wa-lang/wa/README.md

 2. `wa init -name=_examples/hi`
 3. `wa run _examples/hi`

 > The Wa project is still in very early stage.
 If you want to submit PR, please read the [Contribution Guide(Chinese)](https://wa-lang.org/community/contribute.html).
-We do not accpet PR only about 3rdparty changes.
+We do not accept PR only about 3rdparty changes.

 ## Example: Print Wa